Glebelands Alliance |

 For more details, see Section 4.4.2.1 of the Glebelands Alliance 'Comments and Observations' document.

-7 July - Newport Council applies to itself for planning permission to build primary school and houses on the Glebelands landfill (Application No. 00/0768).
-Many believe that, right from the start of this project, environmental justice has been severely prejudiced due to Newport Council being, simultaneously:
+7 July - Newport Council applies to itself for planning permission to build primary school and

-(b) the owner of the Glebelands landfill; and,
+(a) the local planning authority; (b) the owner of the Glebelands landfill; and, (c) the Applicant for planning permission.

-7 July - Newport Council sends out notification letter of 'Deemed Consent' planning application No. 00/0768 to St Julians residents.
-However, it is not clear that any of the 600 notifications claimed to have been sent by Newport Council were received by residents.
+of 'Deemed Consent' planning application No. 00/0768 to St Julians residents.
+However, it is not clear that

 For more details, see Sections 4.1 and 4.5.3 of the Glebelands Alliance 'Comments and Observations' document.